About the Journal

 Open Access

-Under the open access model, Cancer Biome and Targeted Therapy does not apply embargoes or subscription restrictions.
+Under the open-access model, Cancer Biome and Targeted Therapy do not impose embargoes or subscription restrictions.
 All articles are made freely accessible immediately upon publication, providing readers with instant, unrestricted access to the content.
 All articles are published under the Creative Commons Attribution 4.0 International License (CC BY 4.0). https://creativecommons.org/licenses/by/4.0/.

 Open Journal System and Archival System